Tamarack Valley Energy (TNEYF) Received its Third Buy in a Row

-After CIBC and Canaccord Genuity gave Tamarack Valley Energy (Other OTC: TNEYF) a Buy rating last month, the company received another Buy, this time from RBC Capital.
-Analyst Luke Davis maintained a Buy rating on Tamarack Valley Energy yesterday and set a price target of C$1.75.
-The company’s shares closed last Thursday at $1.17.
+After Canaccord Genuity and National Bank gave Tamarack Valley Energy (Other OTC: TNEYF) a Buy rating last month, the company received another Buy, this time from Raymond James.
+Analyst Jeremy Mccrea maintained a Buy rating on Tamarack Valley Energy today and set a price target of C$2.00.
+The company’s shares closed last Friday at $1.12.

-According to TipRanks.com, Davis is a 4-star analyst with an average return of 22.3% and a 61.0% success rate.
-Davis covers the Utilities sector, focusing on stocks such as PrairieSky Royalty, Whitecap Resources, and Athabasca Oil.
+According to TipRanks.com, Mccrea is ranked 0 out of 5 stars with an average return of -13.1% and a 35.1% success rate.
+Mccrea covers the Utilities sector, focusing on stocks such as Whitecap Resources, Vermilion Energy, and Bonterra Energy.

-Currently, the analyst consensus on Tamarack Valley Energy is a Strong Buy with an average price target of $1.45, representing a 26.9% upside.
+Tamarack Valley Energy has an analyst consensus of Strong Buy, with a price target consensus of $1.45, implying a 25.9% upside from current levels.
 In a report issued on January 6, National Bank also maintained a Buy rating on the stock with a C$2.25 price target.

 See today’s analyst top recommended stocks >>